Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Introduction

-Motivated by the challenge raised above, we develop in this paper a new method for solving the reference value problem~\eqref{a:possddf0} associated with the concave QP problem~\eqref{prob:original_max_qp0}.
-This new method also naturally extends to a global solver of~\eqref{prob:original_max_qp0}.
+Motivated by the challenges raised above, we develop in this paper a new method for solving the reference value problem~\eqref{a:possddf0} associated with the concave QP problem~\eqref{prob:original_max_qp0}.
+This new method can also be naturally extended to a global solver of~\eqref{prob:original_max_qp0}.
 We focus on the efficiency of the algorithm for large dimensional problems.
-In particular, the algorithm should be highly efficient so that the 317,584 instances of dimension 100 can be solved in a reasonable amount of time.
-Moreover, the algorithm should be able to deal with high dimensional problems so that instances of dimension up to 841 can be handled as well.
+In particular, the algorithm should be highly efficient so that the 317,584 instances of dimension $k=78$ can be solved in a reasonable amount of time.
+Moreover, the algorithm should be able to deal with high-dimensional problems so that instances of dimension up to $k=819$ can be handled as well.